azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/README.md

 the `-g` flag does is preserve the identifiers and symbols of the program.
 This is what allows us to view the source of the program inside the debugger.
 Here the `-q` flag just suppresses the copyright information displayed upon running `gdb`.
-We will be running `gdb` with this flag to make examples consise.
+We will be running `gdb` with this flag to make examples concise.

-What a typical debugger like `gdb` does is runs another program and allows you to pause executiion and continue it at any time, as well as set **break points** which are conditions to pause the execution, as to allow the programmer to view the state of the program.
-One can also view variable values and even step trhough a program.
+What a typical debugger like `gdb` does is runs another program and allows you to pause execution and continue it at any time, as well as set **break points** which are conditions to pause the execution, as to allow the programmer to view the state of the program.
+One can also view variable values and even step through a program.

 Typically one runs `gdb` in the terminal by typing `gdb a.out`, where `a,out` is the program you wish to debug.
 If `a,out` takes command line arguments, then